serverless/blog/posts/2017-07-19-serverless-v1.18.0.md

 ## Noteable changes v1.18 introduces

-You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file.
+You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file or watch the video below.

+Kudos to Ryan H. Lewis [@ryanmurakami](https://twitter.com/ryanmurakami) for taking the time to record this video!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0DHT1evCtls" frameborder="0" allowfullscreen></iframe>.

 ### Request parameter support for Lambda Proxy integration